 - By searching for individuals using their first name or last name (comma separation is permitted).

-- Sorting individuals alphabetically, by home region, or by utilization using the sort filter (to the right-hand side of the action bar.
+- Sorting individuals alphabetically, by home region, or by utilization using the sort filter (to the right-hand side of the action bar).

 Schedulers can select resources from multiple regions using the resource region filter.
 Resources are sorted left to right alphabetically in ascending order.